LowkeyCoding/QuantumSetup/README.md

 #### Azure Backend

-If you prefer to use the Azure simulator provided by Qiskit for local simulations, switch to the `azure_backend` branch.
+If you want to use Azure Quantum hardware or simulators provided by Azure, switch to the `azure_backend` branch.
 Refer to the instructions in that branch's README for setup and usage.

 [Azure Backend Branch](https://github.com/LowkeyCoding/QuantumSetup/tree/azure_backend)